Analítica

 Analítica is a Venezuelan news website that reports on political, economic, and international events.
-It was created in 1996 as a media outlet dedicated to opinions about Venezuela.
+It was founded in 1996 as an online opinion publication and became a digital news outlet in 2014.

 At present, it is a company specializing in the publication of opinion and analysis articles on current issues in the political, economic, social, global, environmental, scientific, artistic, entertainment and business fields.